Visual explanations of machine learning model estimating charge states in quantum dots: Estimation of the charge states

-We now discuss the performance of the charge state recognition using the obtained CSE on the experimental data pre-processed by the steps in Fig. \ref{fig4}.
-The experimental data with noise is shown in Fig. \ref{fig5} under layer.
-The result of charge state recognition by the CSE is represented by RGB color in Fig. \ref{fig5}.
-As same as those in Fig. \ref{fig4}, Blue, green, and red dots indicate the points classified as the ND, SD, and DD regions, respectively.
-The charge transition lines are correctly recognized by the CSE.
-By comparing the results with the human judgements, the accuracy is evaluated as 96\%.
-This result shows that our scheme can recognize the charge states even for noisy experimental data.
+We now discuss the performance of the charge state recognition using the obtained CSE on the experimental data pre-processed by the steps in Fig.~\ref{fig1}(b).
+The experimental data (step 1 in pre-process) is presented in the background layer of Figure~\ref{fig2} using gray-scale representation.
+The color in Fig.~\ref{fig2} represents the result of the charge state recognition by the CSE.
+Here, each recognition is performed by extracting each ($30\times30$) pixel area from the original image.
+Subsequently, CSE loads each area and returns the output as the maximum number of quantum dots in the area.
+Orange, deep blue, green, light blue, and yellow dots indicate the points classified as the ND, LD, CD, RD, and DD regions, respectively.
+Note that the CD state is not obtained in the used experimental data.
+By comparing the results with experimentalists’ classification per pixel, the accuracy is evaluated as $(93.3 \pm 0.8)\%$ with 30 CSEs using the same network architecture.
+This means that the model even trained by the simple binarized data can recognize the charge states of noisy experimental data.
+We also apply the CSE to the simulation data with noise, and an accuracy of $(97.0 \pm 0.2)\%$ is achieved.
+Therefore, the experimental data is estimated with a degree of accuracy comparable to that of the simulation data.
+To verify that the CSE developed in this study is not exclusively optimized for only our experimental results, we apply it to publicly available experimental data including CD state from previous studies~\cite{NIST_dataset}.
+The CSE demonstrates a $(86.0 \pm 1.2)\%$ accuracy in recognizing charge states, even when applied to data from other group.